 \section{Conclusions and discussion}

 In this study, a new model is proposed to explain the periodical behavior of FRB 180916.
 We consider the interaction between an SS and a planet.
-The planet is assumed to move around the SS in a highly eccentric orbit, with an eccentricity of $e = 0.85$.
+The planet is assumed to move around the SS in a highly eccentric orbit, with an eccentricity of $e = 0.94$.
 The orbital period is 16.35 days, which just corresponds to the observed period of FRB 180916.
 The periastron of the planet satisfies the condition of $R_{\rm {T}} < R_{\rm {p}} < 2.7 R_{\rm {T}}$, so that it will be partially disrupted by tidal force of the SS every time it passes through the periastron.
-The duration of such a tidal interaction near the periastron is about 5 days in each period, which explains the observed duty circle in FRB 180916.
-The stripped material from the planet is then accreted by the SS, flowing to the polar cap region along the magnetic field lines and accumulated there.
-The mass of the accreted material is estimated as $M_{\rm {acc}} \simeq 4.32 \times 10^{23}~\rm {g}$ in each period, large enough to lead to a local collapse of the crust at the polar cap region.
+The duration of such a tidal interaction near the periastron is about 5 days in each period, which explains the observed duty cycle in FRB 180916.
+The stripped material from the planet is then captured and accreted by the SS due to the strong magnetic field of the compact star, flowing to the polar cap region along the field lines and accumulated there.
+The total mass of the accreted material is estimated as $M_{\rm {acc}} \simeq 4.32 \times 10^{23}\,\rm {g}$ in each period, large enough to lead to local collapses of the crust at the polar cap region.